Network Rail’s plans for the Brixton Arches

 The arches in the triangle area beneath the viaducts (bounded by Atlantic Road, Brixton Station Road and Pope’s Road) will be refurbished.
 This will include the stripping out and detailed inspections of the structural integrity of the arches, the re-cladding of units, the installation of power and other services and the creation of new retail frontages along Brixton Station Road and Atlantic Road.
 This will improve the condition, quality and commercial attractiveness of the arches for tenants, thereby bringing them in line with other retail premises in Brixton and creating an attractive street-frontage to attract shoppers, increase visitor footfall and help provide a boost for the local economy.

 FAQ3: What will happen to the existing businesses?

-The existing businesses will need to vacate their premises by 19th August 2016.
+The existing businesses will need to vacate their premises.
 Tenants have been offered compensation and the opportunity to return to a refurbished arch after the works.
 For those who have chosen to return there will be discounted stepped rents over seven years.
 To date, three quarters of our tenants have decided to return.

 FAQ4: Will these businesses be able to relocate locally during the works?